 This post is a recommendation from the Fullstack Academy curriculum.

+During my break, I went over my experiences.
 I can remember that time when I was deciding what to major in for college.
 My strongest performance was in Geometry!
 I loved that class and I loved proving theorems.
 It’s too bad I can’t remember how to do that anymore (I stopped doing it).
 I liked trigonometry and algebra.
 I also liked science, too, but not to the point of making it as a major for college.
 The first thing I thought I would take was Civil Engineering.
 Unfortunately, this major wasn’t available in the campus I was supposed to go to.
 My parents financed my education, and so anything they wanted us to take was what we’re supposed to take.
 So, I took chemistry because that was what my father wanted me to take.

 However, I did well in chemistry that I never thought of switching to another major.
 I got good grades in college, for the most part.
 I enjoyed the problem solving parts.
 I loved the math part.
 There were a lot of that in chemistry (especially analytical chemistry).
 I also did well in organic chemistry because of the “puzzle-like” problems (how to synthesize a compound, arrow-pushing mechanisms).
 I also liked taking the required math, statistics, and computer sciences courses that go along with the chemistry curriculum.
 I mostly hated the social science and literature part and found that I sucked in physical chemistry which is actually surprising because it has a lot of math.
 Perhaps P-chem was really abstract and it would take someone who really, really understood the material to teach this course effectively.
 However, I persevered and made it.
 I even went to teach in the same university, due mainly to a shortage of teachers in the institute/department.